ariellancer/Chat-Web-Android/README.md

 2. Open the terminal or command prompt and navigate to the project directory.

-3. Install the required dependencies by running the following command:
+3. Install the required dependencies by running the following command: npm install.
-   <span style="background-color: #f2f2f2; padding: 2px 4px;"> npm install.</span>

-5. Start the application by running the following command: node app.js
+4. Start the application by running the following command: node app.js

-6. Once the server is running, open any web browser and navigate to [http://localhost:5000](http://localhost:5000).
+5. Once the server is running, open any web browser and navigate to [http://localhost:5000](http://localhost:5000).

-7. You will be directed to the first page, where you can either register as a new user or log in if you already have an account.
+6. You will be directed to the first page, where you can either register as a new user or log in if you already have an account.

-8. After registration or login, you will be taken to the chat interface where you can start interacting with other users in real-time.
+7. After registration or login, you will be taken to the chat interface where you can start interacting with other users in real-time.

 # Android app